DEAR HOPE STREET

 Tour producer Performing Lines WA

-Alex Desebrock is an independent artist based in Perth & Melbourne, Australia.
+Alex Desebrock is an independent artist based in Perth, Western Australia.
 Her work spans interactive theatre, live art, installations, online and public interventions.
-Her practice focuses around empathy, connecting strangers, big questions, democracy and the child’s voice.
+Her practice focuses around empathy, connecting strangers, big questions and the child’s voice.

-She is the lady behind Maybe ( ) Together that has presented works across Australia including Sydney Festival, Perth Internatiional Arts Festival, Come Out Festival, Awesome Festival, Federation Square, The Arts Centre, White Night Melbourne, Harvest Festival, ArtPlay, The School of Life Melbourne, homes, street corners and on a plinth in front of the Brunswick Town Hall.
+She is the lady behind Maybe ( ) Together that has presented works across Australia including Sydney Festival, Perth International Arts Festival, DreamBig Festival, Awesome Festival, Federation Square, The Arts Centre, White Night Melbourne, Harvest Festival, ArtPlay, The School of Life Melbourne, homes, street corners and on a plinth in front of the Brunswick Town Hall.
 A series of interventions have also been performed in London, Melbourne, Brisbane and Perth.

 Alex completed Animateuring (VCA) in 2011 and was awarded the Barbara Manning Scholarship.
 In 2012 she received a Jump Mentorship to work with the Artistic Director of Carte Blanche (Denmark).
 She also received an Australia Council ArtStart grant in 2013 which included a residency at Contact Inc, Brisbane.
 She was also recently selected to be the Australian representative for the ASSITEJ directors seminar in Mannheim, Germany, receiving an Ian Potter Grant to attend.

 Alex is a founding member of Arts x Activism and INHEPI tribe.
 She was the Program Coordinator at ArtPlay for 3 years and is committed to promoting the voice of the child.